 TRASH CITATION RESOLUTION

-The Prairie Township Trustees recently passed Resolution HR-01-20 establishing licensing requirements for residential solid waste haulers and residential solid waste collection within certain unincorporated Territory of Prairie Township.
+The Prairie Township Trustees recently passed Resolution HR-01-20 establishing licensing requirements for residential solid waste haulers and residential solid waste collection within certain portions of the unincorporated Territory of Prairie Township.

 This Resolution requires the residents to have trash service that meets the following regulations:

 - Trash, debris, junk, residential refuse and garbage is to be placed in an appropriate container with tight fitting lid, strong handles, and must be water tight.

 - No bags placed outside of appropriate containers.